vigneshsundararajan/vigneshsundararajan/README.md

 ### What I'm working on 🤖

 - I'm currently a part of <a href="https://www.purdueelectricracing.tech/">Purdue Electric Racing</a> as an Aerodynamics Team Member where I work on designing and simulating aero elements for the vehicle.
 You can read more <a href="https://vigneshsundararajan.github.io/blog/per/">here</a>
-- I'm also pursuing coursework and working on projects in Robotics and Computer Vision, Deep Learning, and more!
+- I'm also pursuing coursework and working on projects in Robotics, Computer Vision and Machine Learning.
+Read more about an end-to-end Robotics course project I'm working on <a href="https://vigneshsundararajan.github.io/blog/autsys/">here</a>

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=vigneshsundararajan&repo=SRGAN-tf2)](https://github.com/vigneshsundararajan/SRGAN-tf2)